 Engineers and other staff who work on Jira must keep track of the tickets assigned to them, and make sure to update them appropriately as work takes place.

 Different projects may have different working protocols for estimating and updating tickets.

 As with many other aspects of our work together, overcommunication is always better than undercommunication.

 We use a Harvest integration that allows you to track time spent on a ticket from within the Jira ticket itself.

 Most tickets will benefit from careful estimates of how much work/time is involved.
-Project managers and engineers will decide this during grooming and/or sprint planning.
+Project managers and engineers will decide this during Backlog Refinement and/or Sprint Planning.